PMG has merged with Conveyor Marketing to bring you an expanded breadth of marketing services.

 A calculator can be a great lead generator if done right.
 After reading this guide, we hope you have a better sense of where to start.
 If you don’t, please feel free to leave a comment.
 We're happy to help!

-Sheila Villalobos is a PMG Account Manager and trend tracking extraordinaire.
+Sheila Villalobos is an experienced Account Manager and our trend-tracking extraordinaire.
 When she’s not being her naturally resourceful self and figuring out new ways to use old marketing tools, you can find her staying up to date on all things web design, ABM, contextual marketing and strategy (and writing blogs about them).